ploopcity/esp32-enumeration/README.md

 # esp32-enumeration
 Automate the enumeration process using an ESP32

-*Using the ESP32 WROOM dev board
+--Using the ESP32 WROOM dev board

-*larger partition: huge app
+--larger partition: huge app

 Once the device is powered on it will do the following: